balena-io/balena-cli-advanced-masterclass/README.md

-A downloaded balenaOS image via balena CLI is unconfigured, so to allow a device to use it as a provisioning image we need to specify, at a minimum, which application the device should be associated with.
+A downloaded balenaOS image via balena CLI is unconfigured, so to allow a device to use it as a provisioning image we need to specify, at a minimum, which Fleet the device should be associated with.

 There are a few ways to achieve this.
-The simplest is to configure it interactively, passing either an application name or device UUID so that the relevant application can be determined:
+The simplest is to configure it interactively, passing either a Fleet name or device UUID so that the relevant Fleet can be determined:

 ```shell
 $ balena os configure balena-fin-image.img --app cliApp